WHY GO DIGITAL?

-“The A4 format of the iPad Pro is too small for me”
+We hear musicians saying that the A4 /12″9 format of the iPad Pro is too small for them.

 Most of the time, the B4 paper sheet that musicians receive have large margins on their sides, but the musical content sticks to an A4 format – the same as the iPad Pro.
 With our embedded layout editing features that let you crop the score margins, each musician will be able to enlarge their score and get the most out of it.

 Through Newzik, many musicians discovered this completely innovative way of reading music.
 By using the iPad in landscape mode, they can enjoy a large display that is even larger than the classic B4.
 Coupled with a foot pedal for page turning, this feature is essential for musicians that have doubts regarding score sizes.